rich-murphey/gnu-graphics/README.md

 GNU Graphics is a workalike open-source replacement for the [Bell Labs Seventh Edition Unix OS plotting utilities](https://www.unix.com/man-page/v7/1G/graph/).
-The 'graph' and 'plot' commands conform to the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) of commands that have minimalist, modular approach.
+The 'graph' and 'plot' commands conform to the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) of minimalist, modular commands that can be combined to accomplish more complex tasks.
 Seventh Edition Unix defined an interface betwwen them, the [device independent plot file format](https://www.unix.com/man-page/v7/5/plot/), and an [API for generating plot files](https://www.unix.com/man-page/v7/3X/plot/).